kellianoy/weblabs/README.md

+# Advanced Web Repository

 Hello.
-This is the repository for the advanced web class.
+This is the repository for the advanced web class given by two Adaltas members :

+KUDINOV Sergei

+WORMS David

 ## Authors